Select Home Warranty Reviews 2026: Is It Worth It?

 Is Select Home Warranty legit?

-Select Home Warranty holds a B− rating from the Better Business Bureau and is not BBB accredited.
-The company has received over 5,300 complaints through the BBB over the last three years, with around 1,500 resolved in the most recent 12-month period.
-Customer review scores on BBB average just 1.49 out of 5 stars.
+Select Home Warranty holds a B- rating from the Better Business Bureau and is not BBB accredited as of 2026.
+The company has received between 4,954 and 5,506 complaints in the last three years across BBB profiles, with roughly 1,304 closed in the past 12 months.
+BBB customer reviews average just 1.49 out of 5, reflecting widespread frustration with claims and customer service.

 How does Select Home Warranty handle HVAC claims?

-HVAC coverage is included in the Gold Care and Platinum Care plans with a cap of $3,000 per contract term.
-This includes both heating and cooling systems.
-While this matches Choice Home Warranty's limit, it falls short of American Home Shield's $5,000 per system cap.
-Customer reviews suggest HVAC claims can face delays and occasional denials based on maintenance history.
+HVAC coverage is included in Gold Care and Platinum Care plans with a combined cap of $3,000 per contract term for heating and cooling together.
+Customer reviews suggest HVAC claims can face delays and denials based on maintenance history, with some customers required to produce three years of maintenance records.
+That $3,000 cap falls well short of American Home Shield's higher-tier HVAC limits of up to $10,000.

 Can I cancel my Select Home Warranty plan?

-Yes, you can cancel your Select Home Warranty plan, but the cancellation process has been a common source of complaints.
-Customers have reported difficulty reaching customer service to process cancellations and delays in receiving refunds.
-It's important to review the cancellation terms in your contract before signing up — especially if you're purchasing an annual plan.
+Yes, you can cancel your Select Home Warranty plan, but the process has been a common source of complaints in 2026.
+Customers report a $75 cancellation fee, difficulty reaching representatives through automated phone loops, aggressive upsell attempts, and delays of 14 to 30 days in receiving prorated refunds.
+Review the cancellation terms in your contract carefully before signing up, especially if you're purchasing an annual or multi-year plan.

 Who is Select Home Warranty best suited for?

-Select Home Warranty is best suited for budget-conscious homeowners who want basic protection at the lowest possible monthly cost and don't expect to file many large claims.
+Select Home Warranty is best suited for budget-conscious homeowners who want basic protection at the lowest promotional monthly cost and don't expect to file many large claims.
 It can also be a reasonable choice for home sellers who need short-term coverage during a listing period.
-However, homeowners with aging appliances or expensive home systems will likely be better served by a provider with higher coverage caps, such as American Home Shield or First American Home Warranty.
+Homeowners with aging appliances or expensive home systems will likely be better served by a provider with higher coverage caps like American Home Shield, First American, or Old Republic.

 Compare Home Warranty Options in Ohio